item4/abandoned.item4.net/README.rst

 -------------

 You need ``innocent/settings.py`` which is regular django config.
-You can see example file in same path.
+You can use ``base_settings.py`` file via import.
-If you use example file, you must change some values like secret key.
+But you must change some values like secret key.

 Database migration